chaitu-ycr/ai_chat_templates/templates/senior_test_automation_engineer_resume_template.md

 ## 🔟 Domain & Industry Flexibility

 **Example:**
-"Experienced across automotive, finance, and healthcare domains.
-Open to opportunities in emerging industries and cross-functional teams."
+"Extensive experience across automotive, finance, healthcare, and IoT domains.
+Open to opportunities in emerging industries, cross-functional teams, and global projects."

 **Your turn:**
-> Indicate your domain experience and openness to work across different industries.
+> Indicate your domain experience and openness to work across different industries and geographies.

 *Type your answer here.
 When finished, type "done" to complete your resume.*